helpscout/proxypack/README.md

 ## Webpack Mappings

-`mappings` takes a array of mappings you wish to map to WebPack.
+`webpackMappings` takes a array of mappings you wish to map to WebPack.
 In the above example anything sitting on the Cloudfront Server at `'https://dhmmnd775wlnp.cloudfront.net/*/js/apps/dist/*'` will be mapped (via Proxy) to the Webpack build when running ProxyPack.

 For example a file sitting at `https://dhmmnd775wlnp.cloudfront.net/777dddkkh/js/apps/dist/dashboard.js`, will resolve to the dist folder of your webpack targeting the file `dashboard.js`.